Yaakov Heruti: Later activities

 Heruti was one of the founders of the right-wing political parties Tehiya and Tsomet.
 He coined the name of Rehavam Ze'evi's party Moledet.
 As a lawyer he helped settler activists purchase land in the occupied territories, and he remained close to the leadership of Gush Emunim.
 In the 1990s and 2000s he was active at the Ariel University Center of Samaria.
-He supported the expulsion of Arabs from Israel and the eventual establishment of a Jewish state "[f]rom the Euphrates to the Nile."
+He supported the expulsion of Arabs from Israel and the eventual establishment of an Israeli empire "from the Euphrates to the Nile."
 Heruti was not religiously observant; his political views were defined by the work of Stern, Greenberg, and Israel Eldad.

 Heruti had been married twice.
 He has one son from his first wife and six children from his second wife.
 He lived in Tel Aviv.